pbchekin/vault-sync/README.md

 The device name is `vault-sync`, use the same value as specified for `id` in the configuration file.
 For `address`, specify the external endpoint for vault-sync.
-It must be accessible from the Source Vault using this endpoint.
+Note that vault-sync should be running and accessible via the specified address, otherwise Vault will not create the audit device.

 ### Destination Vault